-Before I describe some of the steps to being a vegetarian, let’s explore the common reasons for vegetarianism.
+Before I describe some of the steps to becoming a vegetarian, let’s explore the common reasons for vegetarianism.
 In Canada and the U.S., where meat is more affordable than in other parts of the world, an individual may choose to become vegetarian for reasons other than cost.

 What are those reasons?